applariat-catalog/tomcat/README.md

     - Copies the conf/ directory which includes server.xml file into image.
     - Copies the code artifact into the image
     - Executes the build.sh script to prepare the image to run.
-5. Component builder pushes the generated image to a desiginated container repository
+5. Component builder pushes the generated image to a designated container repository

 # Tomcat Defaults
 Environment: